Mughal conquest of Chittagong

 Mughal conquest of Chittagong refers to the conquest of Chittagong in 1666.
-On 27 January 1666 AD, the allied forces of the Portuguese Empire and Arakan Kingdom of Mrauk U were defeated by the Mughal forces under the command of Buzurg Umed Khan, the son of Mughal Subedar Shaista Khan.
+On 27 January 1666 AD, the forces of the Arakan Kingdom of Mrauk U were defeated by the Mughal forces under the command of Buzurg Umed Khan, the son of Mughal Subedar Shaista Khan.

 The conquest ended centuries of fragmented authority under the Arakanese Kingdom and various local powers.
 By incorporating Chittagong into the Mughal Empire, the Mughals established a centralized governance system across the region.
 This administrative restructuring standardized revenue collection, fortified local defenses, and reduced the frequent conflicts and piracy that had long destabilized the area.
 Most importantly, it permanently abolished the slave trade.
 The new administrative order not only consolidated Mughal power but also laid the groundwork for regional integration that would shape governance from the British colonial period to modern Bangladesh.

 Background

 The Kingdom of Mrauk U is labeled "K. OF MOG OR ARACAN."

-The Kingdom of Mrauk U was established in Chittagong region of Bengal for about a hundred years in the medieval period after overthrowing the Sultans of Bengal.
-Since this victory, Chittagong has never been outside the administrative and political sphere of Bengal.
-Chittagong has always been associated with Bengal, as the entry point to Bengal, regardless of who ruled this land: Mughals, British, Pakistan, independent Bangladesh.